 Pipework carrying hydrofluosilicic acid should, as far as possible, be readily accessible for visual inspection for leaks.
-All pipework carrying hydrofluosilicic acid should be clearly distinguishable, e.g. colour coded and labelled, from other plant pipework.
+All pipework carrying hydrofluosilicic acid should be clearly distinguishable from other plant pipework by use of colour coding and labelling.

 Underground piping should be enclosed in a sloped conduit with an inspection chamber downslope for detection of hydrofluosilicic leaks.